rija/docker-nginx-fpm-caches-wordpress/website/README.md

 This directory must contain the web site to be deployed to container.
 It's either vanilla Wordpress install, or an existing Wordpress web site alongside the database schema.

-In both case, add a VERSION file so ``make_env.sh`` can read your project's version (it will be used as a tag to the Docker image uploaded to private registry)
+In both case, add a VERSION file so the  ``make_env`` script can read your project's version (it will be used as a tag to the Docker image uploaded to private registry)

 ## Naming convention and file structure for vanilla installation

 ```
 website/
+├── make_env
 ├── README.md
 ├── VERSION
 └── wordpress